-- The TSF provides preservation of secure state by detecting and managing the following events, resulting in an immediate interruption or reset:
+- The TSF provides preservation of secure state by detecting and managing the following failures:

 - · Die integrity violation detection,

-- · Errors on memories,
+- Errors on memories and registers,

-- Glitches.
+- · Glitches.

 - High voltage supply,

-- CPU errors.
+- CPU errors,

 - MPU errors.

-- External clock incorrect frequency,

-- Sequence control,
+- Faults on crypto processors or libraries,

-- etc..
+- etc.

-- The ES can generate a software reset.
+- The ES can generate a software reset, either simple or infinite (reset and wait).